auwerxlab/survival_analysis/docs/usage.rst

 .. include:: directory_tree.rst

-The :ref:`tutorial` is a great way to start.
+.. seealso:: The :ref:`tutorial` is a great way to start!

 R scripts
 ---------